Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Updates a mock server' and lists the modifiable fields (name, environment, privacy, default server response), differentiating it from createMock and getMock.
+The description starts with 'Updates a mock server.' which clearly states the action and resource.
+It then lists specific mutable attributes (name, environment, privacy, default server response), distinguishing it from sibling tools like createMock or getMock.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.